alexej-schelle/Bec-Symmetry-Breaking/README.md

    start_temp # in units of nK # <br>

-   in the source code as required and run the simulation in the comand line with the command
+   in the source code as required and run the simulation in the command line with the command

    > python bec_symmytry_breaking.py